-- In Spain and Brazil, around 60% of the financial literacy score reflects skills that can be measured in the mathematics and/or reading assessments (58% in Spain and 61% in Brazil, the OECD average is 62%), while around 40% of the score reflects factors that are uniquely captured by the financial literacy assessment, and may reflect distinct associations of individual and school-level determinants with financial literacy skills [Table IV.3.10a].
-Financial literacy is more strongly correlated with mathematics and reading performance in Chile and Peru, where less than 40% of the score reflects factors that are unique to financial literacy (Chile: 38%, Peru: 32%, OECD Average: 38%) [Table IV.3.10a]. - Students in Brazil, Chile and Spain perform worse in financial literacy than students around the world who perform similarly in mathematics and reading [Table IV.3.11].
+- In Spain, financial literacy is correlated with mathematics and reading performance.
+Around 58% of the financial literacy score reflects skills that can be measured in the mathematics and/or reading assessments (the OECD average is 62%), while 42% of the score reflects factors that are uniquely captured by the financial literacy assessment, and may reflect distinct associations of individual and school-level determinants with financial literacy skills. - Students in Spain perform worse in financial literacy than students around the world who perform similarly in mathematics and reading [Table IV.3.11].
 This suggests that students could be helped in using the skills widely taught in school to attain higher levels of financial literacy.
-On the contrary, students in Peru perform at the same level in financial literacy as students around the world who perform similarly in mathematics and reading.